SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Method

 We used a density filter to mitigate checkerboard patterns in optimized designs and encourage mesh-independent solutions \citep{88linecode2011}, while the optimality criteria method \citep{BendsoeSigmund2004} was used to solve (\ref{eq:optimization}).
-The framework outlined here was implemented in a Python-based optimization loop similar to that developed by \citet{88linecode2011}.
-In all examples presented in this paper, topology optimization was terminated when either the change in the material-density design variables fell below one percent or after 100 iterations.
+This framework was implemented in a Python-based optimization loop similar to that developed by \citet{88linecode2011}.
+In this work, topology optimization was terminated when either the change in the material-density design variables fell below one percent or after 100 iterations.
 Because a single SimTO run may involve multiple rounds of topology optimization, this 100-iteration limit was imposed for computational efficiency.
 In most cases, this limit was sufficient to achieve high-performing designs.